jsorant/fulll-algo/README.md

 This repository contains 3 implementations of FizzBuzz:

-- `simple`: a very simple version
+- `simple`: a very simple version with constraint to use only one function
-- `monolithic`: a cleaner version with constraint to stay monolithic (one class to handle the algorithm)
+- `monolithic`: a cleaner version with constraint to use only one class
-- `modulable`: a version focused on evolutivity with more SRP and OCP
+- `modulable`: a version focused on modularity with SRP and OCP

 Proposed architecture is inspired from Robert C. Martin's Clean Architecture.